 12. Concentrate on one line and then a family member at a time.
-Otherwise you will become distracted while you are researching.
+Otherwise, you will become distracted while you are researching.

-13. Try to stay focused with your search.
+13. Try to stay focused on your search.
 Try not to jump to another family member before you have finished with one.
 But by all means take notes along the way, so that you can come back to that ancestor when you are ready.

 14. Search online for your ancestors.
 You will be surprised as to what you will find on Google and the Internet.